-Generally speaking, creating a miniature world filled with tiny people is the sign of a megalomaniac who's lost the plot; a power trying to legitimise itself and flesh out its mythologies.
-(No surprise the trend was started by Britain, with its creepy "model villages" that became popular as the Empire waned.)
+Generally speaking, creating a miniature world filled with tiny people is the sign of a megalomaniac who's lost the plot, a power trying to legitimize itself and flesh out its mythologies.
+(No surprise the trend was started by Britain, with its creepy "model villages" that became popular as the empire waned.)
 As Mini-Europe's corporate sponsors and beleaguered aesthetic show, it reveals everything about Europe it's designed to conceal.
 Basically, A Model Continent is one of the funniest interventions in the EU debate so far.
 Even though, as I found out, that wasn't its creator's intention.

-Lewis Bush: I was travelling around Europe in 2012, working on a project about similar issues – about the way the past hadn't been dealt with adequately by European states; how there was this unresolved historical tension between countries like Germany and Greece during the Eurozone crisis.
+Lewis Bush: I was traveling around Europe in 2012, working on a project about similar issues—about the way the past hadn't been dealt with adequately by European states; how there was this unresolved historical tension between countries like Germany and Greece during the Eurozone crisis.

 Why did you produce it as a series of postcards?

 When I was designing it, I had to make a decision between making it like a proper photography book or a book of postcards you could pull apart.
 In the end, I quite liked the idea that it would potentially fall apart.
 I liked the idea of, if you have any very pro-Europe friends, taking a postcard and sending it to them to annoy them.

 What were the other tourists there like?

 It was pretty deserted when I was there.
 Probably partly because it was a miserable December day.

 And the people who worked there?